dark-side/sports_hub_ruby_skeleton/README.md

 ## Project Description

 This is a draft pet project for testing Generative AI on different software engineering tasks.
 It is planned to evolve and grow over time.
-The legend of the application is based on the sports-hub application description from the following repo - [Sports-Hub](https://github.com/dark-side/sports-hub).
+Specifically, this repo will be a Ruby on Rails playground.
+As for now, we only have the React.js application as a front-end, but in the future, we plan to extend it to other technologies.
+The application's legend is based on the sports-hub application description from the following repo: [Sports-Hub](https://github.com/dark-side/sports-hub).

 ## Dependencies